Month 11, Day 30, Monday 8:45 a.m.

 Professor Lacer coughed pointedly, stopping beside their desk.

-His glare seemed to cast a pall of shadow over their immediate surroundings.
+His glare seemed to cast a pall over their immediate surroundings.
 “Why have you stopped practicing in favor of inane chatter?
 Is it because you feel you have learned all my class has to offer, or have you simply admitted your own incompetence and decided to give up on self-improvement in favor of flirting?”
 His words were precise, clipped, and cutting.

 “I apologize, Professor,” Sebastien said.
 “I was negligent.
 We will return to practice immediately.”